 1. Typically at age 5 or 6 years.

-5. Most adults have a bladder capacity between 250-400 ml, but the average bladder capacity in children can be approximated by the formula: volume (oz.) = 2 + age in years.
+5. Most adults have a bladder capacity between 250 to 400 ml, but the average bladder capacity in children can be approximated by the formula: volume (mL) = (2 + age in years) x 30.

-6. The abdominal exam should asses for masses secondary to enlarged urinary organs (bladder, kidney) and for evidence of palpable stool in the colon suggesting fecal impaction.
+6. The abdominal exam should assess for masses secondary to enlarged urinary organs (bladder, kidney) and evidence of palpable stool in the colon suggesting fecal impaction.